jrnn/wackpackr/docs/weeklies.md

 #### Next in line

-- I'd like to think that core functionality and DYI data structures are done now?
+- I'd like to think that core functionality and DIY data structures are done now?
 So, just wrapping up loose ends
 - In particular, performance testing and analysis of the results